 We are supported by our community and parents take an active role in their children’s learning where and as they can.
 With most families having both parents working long hours this can be challenging.
 The PTA work hard to raise a significant level of funds.

-With significant historical staffing and student roll changes, the last five years have seen a focus on providing a settled secure learning environment supported by consistent, effective governance and management systems.
-The Board has provided additional staffing during this period to enable the development of a supportive learning environment that actively engages all children in meaningful and appropriate learning.
-This has resulted in significant lifts in achievement for children however an ongoing and effective response to these challenges will remain a focus during the term of our current charter.
+With significant historical staffing and student roll changes, the Board has a focus on providing a settled secure learning environment supported through consistent, effective governance and management systems.
+The Board provides additional staffing to enable the development of a supportive learning environment that actively engages all children in meaningful and appropriate learning.
+This results in significant lifts in achievement for children however an ongoing and effective response to these challenges will remain a focus for the Board.